emilabbasov06/facebook-login-page/README.md

-## About
+## Facebook Login Page

+### Description
-This is a clone that I tried to build using my HTML5 and CSS3 skills.
+This project is a clone of the Facebook login page, developed to practice HTML5 and CSS3 skills.
+It demonstrates the ability to replicate a professional design with responsiveness and styling.
-It is Facebook Login Page Clone.
-I also used Vercel to host this website.

-## Link to a Website
-Here is the link to visit the site: https://facebook-login-page-brown.vercel.app
+### Technologies Used
+- HTML5
+- CSS3

+### Features
+- Fully responsive design.
+- Pixel-perfect clone of Facebook's login page.